Revisiting Implicit Models: Sparsity Trade-offs Capability in Weight-tied Model for Vision Tasks: Experiment Details

 For our baseline experiments, we use the open-source implementations provided by the respective authors.
 For MDEQ \cite{bai2020multiscale}, we follow the settings provided in its open-source code and train the model using Adam optimizer with the cosine learning rate scheduler.
 The maximum learning rate is set to $0.001$ with a weight decay of $2.5$e$-6$.
 The batch size is 64.
-For DEQ with~\textit{phantom gradient}, we follow the setting provided in \cite{geng2021training} and use SGD with the cosine learning rate scheduler.
-The maximum learning rate is set to 0.2 with a weight decay of 0.0001.
-The batch size is set to 64.
-For both the MDEQ and DEQ with~\textit{phantom gradient}, the total epoch number is set to 50, 50, and 220 for Single-stream, Tiny and Large DEQ respectively.
-When comparing weight-tied models and DEQ models in \autoref{fig:cifar10_various_nn_archs_acc_vs_runtime} and \autoref{tab:cifar10_resnet_various_scaling_acc}, the training parameters of the weight-tied models are fixed to be of the same values as their corresponding DEQ models.
+During experimentation with the CIFAR-10 dataset, augmentations in the form of basic normalization, random cropping, and horizontal flipping are applied.

-When training the multi-mask weight-tied models, we use different settings for the CIFAR-10 and ImageNet32 datasets. \begin{itemize}[leftmargin=12pt] \item For ResNet models in CIFAR-10, we use Adam optimizer with a cosine learning rate scheduler.
+For different type of models, the settings are slightly different. \begin{itemize}[leftmargin=12pt] \item For MLP models in CIFAR-10, we use Adam optimizer with a cosine learning rate scheduler.
+The maximum learning rate is 0.001 with a weight decay of $2.5$e$-6$. \item For ResNet models in CIFAR-10, we use Adam optimizer with a cosine learning rate scheduler.
 The maximum learning rate is 0.001 with a weight decay of $2.5$e$-6$.
 The model is trained for 150 epochs and batch size is 128. \item For CCT models in CIFAR-10, the AdamW optimizer is used with a cosine learning rate scheduler.
-The maximum learning rate is 6e-4 and the model is trained for a total of 300 epochs, following CCT open-source code default settings. \item For Resnet models in ImageNet32, we use the SGD optimizer with a multi-step learning rate scheduler.
-The maximum learning rate is 0.05 with a weight decay of 1e-4.
-The total epoch number is 90 and the batch size is 128. \item For CCT models in ImageNet32, we again use AdamW with a cosine learning rate scheduler.
-The maximum learning rate is 5e-4 with a total training epoch of 300 instead. \end{itemize}
+The maximum learning rate is 6e-4 and the model is trained for a total of 300 epochs, following CCT open-source code default settings. \end{itemize}

-During experimentation with the CIFAR-10 dataset, augmentations in the form of basic normalization, random cropping, and horizontal flipping are applied.
-We additionally perform experiments with ImageNet32.
-It consists of 32x32 images down-sampled from the original 224x224 images of ImageNet.
-ImageNet32 contains whole 1.2 million labeled training images and 150k test images distributed over 1,000 classes.
-All experiments are run on NVIDIA RTX 3090 GPUs.
+In all the experiments, we keep the DEQ model and weight-tied model in same structure and same parameter number.
+The only difference is that we use weight-tied module to replace previous DEQ module in DEQ models.
+The weight-tied module and DEQ module also have the same model structure, but utilize different input method.
+DEQ use $\zz$ as input and inject $\xx$ into every layer, while weight-tied module only use $\xx$ as input and discard $\zz$.
+We will refer this kind of weight-tied model as weight-tied version DEQ model in the following paragraphs.